 - Grade 9 interdisciplinary Geography-Science field trip supporting WWF’s “Coastal Watch” programme investigating marine pollution and biodiversity on western Lantau shorelines

-- Sulawesi 2016 Eco-Expedition, where students will conduct floral and faunal conservation research with scientists in the tropical rainforests and marine reserves of south-east Sulawesi, Indonesia for 2½ weeks in July
+- Sulawesi 2016 Eco-Expedition, where students conducted floral and faunal conservation research with scientists in the tropical rainforests and marine reserves of south-east Sulawesi, Indonesia for 2½ weeks in July

-To find out more about these and other great initiatives, please visit the Service Learning website.
+To find out more about these and other great initiatives, please visit the Taking Action website.